jeffreysbrother/jeffreysbrother.github.io/portfolio.md

 [This portfolio site &#10147;](http://jeffreysbrother.github.io/) Yes, *this* very site.
 The one you're looking at now.
 This was my first attempt at using a static site generator (Jekyll, in this case).
-Static site generators allow us to implement blogging functionality and a dynamically-styled navigation *without* using a backend language (in the traditional sense) or a database.
+Static site generators allow us to implement blogging functionality and dynamically-styled navigation *without* using a server-side language (in the traditional sense) or a database.
 I was also able to successfully include a contact form (by Formspree) and a commenting system (by Disqus).
-The moral of the story is that the bits of functionality typically handled by a database or a backend language are handled either by a third-party service or by a templating language (Liquid, in the case of Jekyll).
+The moral of the story is that the bits of functionality typically handled by a database or a server-side language are handled either by a third-party service or by a templating language (Liquid, in the case of Jekyll).
 View the project on [GitHub](https://github.com/jeffreysbrother/jeffreysbrother.github.io).

 [![James' portfolio site](/img/portfolio-thumb.png "Portfolio Site")](http://jeffreysbrother.github.io/)